chrrrisw/kmel_db/README.md

 #kmel_db

-A parser and generator for Kenwood Music Editor Light databases
+A parser and generator for Kenwood Music Editor Light databases.

+At this time, only the parser (decoder) works.

 The kmel_db_format.md document attempts to explain the format of the database.